rcifw/rcifw.github.io/docs/getting-started/connect-to-login-nodes.md

 created: 2023-03-31T09:22:22 (UTC -04:00)
 last_modified_at: 2023-08-24T09:30:21 (UTC -05:00)
 tags: []
+permalink: /connect/
 source: https://sites.wustl.edu/chpc/for-users/frequently-asked-questions-faq/connecting-to-login-nodes-1/
 author:
 ---

 ### What is the hostname for the login nodes of the cluster?

-We have two login nodes, namely, `login01` and `login02`.
+We have two (2) login nodes: `login01` and `login02`.

-To connect to the login node, you simply connect to `login3.chpc.wustl.edu`, an alias for the hostname of the login nodes.
-If you ever have trouble connecting to `login3.chpc.wustl.edu`, you can directly connect to either `login3-01.chpc.wustl.edu` (`128.252.185.7`) or `login3-02.chpc.wustl.edu` (`128.252.185.8`)
+To connect to the login node, you simply connect to `login3.chpc.wustl.edu`

+If you ever have trouble connecting to `login3.chpc.wustl.edu`, you can directly connect to either:
+- `login01`: `login3-01.chpc.wustl.edu` (`128.252.185.7`)
+- `login02`: `login3-02.chpc.wustl.edu` (`128.252.185.8`)

 ### How do I connect to these login nodes?
-If you are on the WashU network, you can directly connect to the cluster (note: if NOT on the WashU cluster you will need to [setup 2-factor authentication](#how-can-i-set-up-2-factor-authentication-on-my-personal-device) and [setup and start the WashU VPN](#how-can-i-access-the-cluster-from-off-campus))
+If you are on the WashU network, you can directly connect to the cluster (note: if _NOT_ on the WashU cluster you will need to [setup 2-factor authentication](#how-can-i-set-up-2-factor-authentication-on-my-personal-device) and [setup and start the WashU VPN](#how-can-i-access-the-cluster-from-off-campus))

 The cluster is Linux-based (see [training and support](training-and-support.md) if you are interested in programs to get familiarized with Linux).
 The easiest way is to SSH using your favorite terminal application ("mobaxterm" is one choice for Windows, and Terminal is built in to MacOS - another excellent cross-platform option is "Visual Studio Code", which not only has a multi-terminal window built in but also has a great set of tools for working with source code and containers).

 For example:
 * For _**Windows OS user**_, you can use MobaXterm to launch a terminal window, and then click “Start local terminal”.
 * For _**Mac OS user**_, to launch a terminal window, you can go to the Finder window and select: Applications -> Utilities -> Terminal.
 * For _**Linux OS user**_, you can choose either GNOME or KDE windows manager to launch a terminal window.
 If choosing GNOME, start in the upper-left corner of the screen and select:
 Applications -> System Tools -> Terminal.
 If choosing KDE, start in the lower-left corner and select: Applications -> Utilities -> Terminal.

-1. The syntax to connect is then `ssh -Y USERNAME@MACHINE`, where `USERNAME` is your **WUSTL Key ID** (_not your WUSTL email_), and `MACHINE` is `login3.chpc.wustl.edu` or one of the addresses or IP addresses above, e.g.:
+1. The syntax to connect is then `ssh -Y USERNAME@MACHINE`, where `USERNAME` is your **WUSTL Key ID** (_not your WUSTL email_), and `MACHINE` is `login3.chpc.wustl.edu` or one of the addresses or IP addresses [above](#how-do-i-connect-to-these-login-nodes), e.g.:
 ```
 [me@my_local_machine ~]$ ssh -Y me@login3.chpc.wustl.edu
 ```